All Episodes

 They were stimulating the economy.

-They paid Chicago the group, they paid Cheryl Crow.
+They paid Chicago the group.

-They paid Tiffany, they bade hotels, they paid all kinds of people.
+They paid all kinds of people.

-They were stimulating the economy, but only loans to people Barney Frank thinks are acceptable will do.
+But only loans to people Barney Frank thinks are acceptable will do.

 Otherwise, no spending of the money stimulates anything.